jsaintvanne/MyMSMSstudy/PheNoMeNal/README.md

 # PhenoMeNal tool
-This tool has been developed
+This tool has been developed by PhenoMeNal team.
+The maintainer is C.Ruttkies (https://github.com/c-ruttkies) for MetFrag and the XCMS and CAMERA pre-treatments.

 ***
 ## Study